 Whatever, John Forrest lacked in watchmaking ability, he more than made up for with his marketing prowess.
 On the dial of his watches, he printed John Forrest, London.
 On the movement plates, he stamped the words, John Forrest, chronometer maker to the Admiralty.
 This statement was totally untrue because John Forrest had never made a chronometer in his entire career.

-At the time timekeeping was incredibly important to the Admiralty as a navigational tool.
+In the 19th century, timekeeping was incredibly important to the Admiralty as a navigational tool.
 To determine an exact position on the Earth’s surface, it is necessary to know the latitude, longitude, and altitude.
 Obviously, at sea, the altitude can be ignored.
 Until the mid-1750s, accurate navigation at sea out of sight of land was an unsolved problem due to the difficulty in calculating longitude.
 Navigators could determine their latitude by measuring the sun’s angle at noon.
 However, to find their longitude they needed a time standard that would work aboard a ship.
 The purpose of a chronometer is to measure accurately the time at a known fixed location, for example, Greenwich Mean Time (GMT).
 Knowing GMT at local noon allows a navigator to use the time difference between the ship’s position and the Greenwich Meridian to determine the ship’s longitude.

 In 1714, the British government offered a longitude prize for a method of determining longitude at sea, with the awards ranging from £10,000 to £20,000 depending on accuracy.
 It took until 1761 for a chronometer made by John Harrison to meet their exacting standards.
 However, it wasn’t until several years later that Harrison received any of the prize money.
 In the years that followed to be considered a maker to the Admiralty, a watchmaker had to submit chronometers for trials at the Royal Observatory, Greenwich.